 - Hope in the Dark – this is how we rise!
 Communities in crisis, doing awesome things – by Rebecca Solnit

 - Hilary Mantel’s new book (Tudors!
 Intrigue!
 No-longer-around diseases!
 Also very long, which may help right now)

 - Martin Shaw’s new book – myth and more.
-Start with his fox story, if you like, or this interview.
+Start with this interview.